gjustin40/CNN-Car-Model-Classification/README.md

 ### 1. Machine Learning
 - Extract particular feature from image and classify with Machine Learning
 - We tried to use various descriptors, but It was hard to apply other descriptor for extracting features except '(Hu) Moment invariant'
-- In this case, we use 'Decision Tree' for classification model.
+- In this case, we use 'Random Forest' for classification model.
 - This method need specific image.<br>
 > Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.<br>
 (background should be black and grill should be white to get the shape parameter of it from 'hu moment' function)